reinhart1010/nix/en/common/colordiff.md

 # colordiff

 A tool to colorize diff output.
 The Perl script colordiff is a wrapper for `diff` and produces the same output but with pretty syntax highlighting.
-Colour schemes can be customized.
+Color schemes can be customized.
 More information: <https://github.com/kimmel/colordiff>.

 - Compare files: